myfoostrong/advent-of-code-2022/1/README.md

 ## Retrospective

 Would have been cleaner to use an array to track the max totals.
-A function param of number of elves to define array length More memory efficient as well, o(n) instead of o(2n).
+A function param of number of elves to define array length.
+More memory efficient as well, o(n) instead of o(2n). [line 16](https://github.com/myfoostrong/advent-of-code-2022/blob/main/1/day1.go#L16)

-Comparing current cals to the tracked cals in descending order instead would be more efficient
+Comparing current cals to the tracked cals in descending order instead would be more efficient [line 29](https://github.com/myfoostrong/advent-of-code-2022/blob/main/1/day1.go#L29)

 ## Working Notes